AllTriber/TowersOfIvory/README.md

 ### Use Cases

+A more in-detail description of the requirements is only available at request.

 | Code   | Name                   | Brief description                                                                                              | Status |
 |--------|------------------------|----------------------------------------------------------------------------------------------------------------|--------|
 | UC1    | Create Game            | The player indicates wanting to start a new game.
 Preparation includes game type, name, game mode, agent config, seed. | Implemented |